-In fact, an estimated 1 in 4 Americans still consumes one 200-calorie soda each day and 5 percent of people consume up to four cans of soda daily.
+Americans love soft drinks – just look at the grocery store soft drink aisle.
+An estimated 1 in 4 Americans consumes one 200-calorie soda each day and 5% of people consume up to four cans daily.